 Check your online banking and other financing accounts

-Log in to all your financial online accounts and check whether everything looks fine.
-See if there hasn’t been any transactions to unknown third parties.
-Go over your subscriptions to make sure that no unauthorized ones were added.
-We recommend keeping a close eye on your accounts for a few days.
+Firstly, log in to all your financial accounts and check whether everything looks fine.
+Keep an eye out for any suspicious transactions made to unknown third parties.
+Review your subscriptions to make sure that no unauthorized ones were added.
+Try to keep a close eye on your accounts for a few days.

-If your email is found on the dark web, it is a good idea to check your computer for any malicious third-party software just to stay on the safe side of things.
-As we already said, today’s cybercrooks are very savvy and it’s best not to underestimate their skills.
-Most operating systems provide users with a pre-installed malware scanner.
-Use it to be sure that no undesirable software is running on your computer.
+If your email is found on the dark web, make sure to check your computer for any malware or suspicious programs to stay on the safe side of things.
+Today’s cybercrooks are savvy, and it’s best not to underestimate their skills.
+Most operating systems come equipped with a pre-installed malware scanner.
+Use it to ensure no undesirable software is running on your computer.
 If you spot any unknown programs, quarantine them.
 If they turn out to be harmful, uninstall them immediately.

 How to find out if your email is on the dark web

-However, when it comes to finding out whether your email address has appeared on the dark web, you can use a few tools.
-For instance, you can use the NordPass Data Breach Scanner to find out whether any of your emails have appeared in a data breach.
-Having your email exposed in a data leak is a good indication that it is present on the dark web.
+However, you can use a few tools to find out whether your email address has appeared on the dark web.
+For instance, you can use the NordPass Data Breach Scanner to monitor your email addresses and credit card details.
+Having your data exposed during a leak is a strong indication that it’s present on the dark web.

-Unfortunately, if your email address has been compromised, there is nothing you can do to remove it from the dark web because it is impossible to track down the person responsible for it and ask them to remove your data from this unregulated corner of the internet.
+Unfortunately, if your email address has been compromised, there’s nothing you can do to remove it from the dark web.
+It’s impossible to track down the person responsible for the breach and ask them to remove your data from this unregulated corner of the internet.

 Now that you’ve got an emergency plan for a potential data breach in place, let’s look at what proactive steps you can take to significantly lower the risk of having your email exposed on the dark web.

 Avoid using public Wi-Fi